huggingface/diffusers/docs/source/en/optimization/neuron.md

 Diffusers functionalities are available on [AWS Inf2 instances](https://aws.amazon.com/ec2/instance-types/inf2/), which are EC2 instances powered by [Neuron machine learning accelerators](https://aws.amazon.com/machine-learning/inferentia/).
 These instances aim to provide better compute performance (higher throughput, lower latency) with good cost-efficiency, making them good candidates for AWS users to deploy diffusion models to production.

-A wide range of features in 🤗 Diffusers are supported by [🤗 Optimum Neuron](https://huggingface.co/docs/optimum-neuron/en/index) via similar APIs.
-Once you have created an AWS Inf2 instance, you can install 🤗 Optimum Neuron:
+[Optimum Neuron](https://huggingface.co/docs/optimum-neuron/en/index) supports many of the features in Diffusers with similar APIs, so it is easier to learn if you're already familiar with Diffusers.
+Once you have created an AWS Inf2 instance, install Optimum Neuron.

 ```bash
 python -m pip install --upgrade-strategy eager optimum[neuronx]